Tonyenike/Know-it-s-off/README.md

 Directions for use:

+#Prereq's for setting up
+Make sure you have yarn installed on your computer before you start.
+If you installed yarn through npm, make sure you run the command `yarn` first to finish set up.

 First, you need to check your database settings in `database_config.py` and define your database login credentials in `constants.py`.
 We have created an example of `constants.py` with the `example-constants.py` file.

+You can setup an OSU database through your ONID account, everyone gets one.

 `python3 -m pip install -r requirements.txt --user`